inventory/hosts.yml

 tasks/

-main.yml # Task list
+main.yml # Task definitions

 templates/

-nginx.conf.j2 # Jinja2 template
+nginx.conf.j2 # Jinja2 templates

 vars/

-main.yml # Variables
+main.yml # Role variables

 defaults/